burdiick/frontend-nanodegree-arcade-game/README.md

 Press the escape key or on screen pause button to pause.

+## Running the game

+You can run the game by visiting http://burdiick.github.io

+Or by downloading the source and opening index.html in your browser.

 ## Modifications

 Want to add to the game on your own?
 You can!